 - Hallie Warshaw: Get Out!
 Outdoor Activities Kids Can Enjoy Everywhere (Except Indoors)

 - Nancy Blakey: Go Outside: Over 130 Activities for Outdoor Adventures

-Remember, children who finish their Trails Challenge hikes get a free nature-themed book, compliments of the Library and Regional Parks Foundations.
+Children who finish their 5 Trails Challenge hikes will get a free nature-themed book, compliments of the Sonoma County Library and Regional Parks Foundations.
 (Pick-up instructions will be provided after the child or parent turns in a trails log.)

 The Trails Challenge is supported by the Sonoma County Regional Parks Foundation with sponsorship from REI Co-Op, Whole Foods Market, Green Valley Consulting Engineers, EBA Engineering, Spring Lake Village, CamelBak, the Sonoma County Public Library Foundation, and Shutterbug Camera Shops.